The Sole SR500 Rower is the only rowing machine manufactured by SOLE Fitness.

 The SR500 is a rowing machine that will 100% give you a complete total-body workout.
 SOLE Fitness also does an excellent job of providing world class customer service which is sometimes hard to find.

 The Sole SR500 Rower is an excellent high-end rowing machine but it does have its downsides.
+Please read the full Sole SR500 Rower review below for a complete list of pros & cons.

 The Sole SR500 Rower is a dual air and magnetic resistance rowing machine.